POS Integration: Definition, Benefits & Integrations to Consider

 Hardware Integrations

-Integrated hardware accessories are often used to automate the input of information into your POS system, which then helps in faster and more accurate tracking of inventory and transactions.
-Most POS systems support a range of brands, while some provide proprietary hardware aside from the usual receipt printers.
-Cost can vary depending on the function, and while often pricey, usually comes with payment plans.
-Here are some examples.
+Integrated hardware accessories are often used to automate the input of information into your POS system, which then improves the speed and accuracy of inventory tracking and transactions.
+Most POS systems support a range of brands, while others offer proprietary hardware aside from the usual receipt printers.
+Cost can vary depending on the hardware functions; while often pricey, these devices usually come with payment plans.
+Here are some examples:

 Why you need it: A handheld POS allows users to accept customer orders and payments within the business premises.
 And because it is equipped with the same POS software, this synchronized information transmits transaction data directly to your records.

-Why you need it: Integrated credit card readers are considered a must-have for businesses to streamline payment processing.
-This eliminates the need to reconcile card transaction records between a credit card terminal and your POS since the integration allows the system to share information.
-The best POS systems often have their card readers built-in to the hardware.
+Why you need it: Integrated credit card readers are considered a must-have for businesses wanting to streamline payment processing.
+These devices eliminate the need to reconcile card transaction records between a credit card terminal and your POS, since the integration allows the system to share information.
+The best POS systems often have their card readers built into the hardware.

 Why you need it: Aside from processing items at checkout, a barcode scanner can be used for tracking inventory.
 Other barcode scanners are programmed to scan IDs to automate age and address verification.